gdiaz384/py3TranslateLLM/README.md

     - Sugoi NMT is one part of the 'Sugoi Translator Toolkit' which is itself part of the free-as-in-free-beer distributed 'Sugoi Toolkit' which contains other projects like manga translation and upscaling.
     - The use of Github to post source code for Sugoi Toolkit suggests intent to keep the wrapper code under a permissive license.
 A more concrete license may be available on discord.
 - py3TranslateLLM.py and the associated libraries under `resources/` are [GNU Affero GPL v3](//www.gnu.org/licenses/agpl-3.0.html).
-    - Summary: You are free to use the software as long as you do not infringe on the [freedoms](https://www.gnu.org/philosophy/free-sw.en.html#four-freedoms) of other people.
+    - You are free to use the software as long as you do not infringe on the [freedoms](https://www.gnu.org/philosophy/free-sw.en.html#four-freedoms) of other people.
-    - Details: Feel free to use it, modify it, and distribute it to an unlimited extent, but *if you distribute binary files of this program outside of your organization*, then please make the source code for those binaries available.
+    - Summary: Feel free to use it, modify it, and distribute it to an unlimited extent, but *if you distribute binary files of this program outside of your organization*, then please make the source code for those binaries available.
     - The imperative to make source code available also applies if using this program as part of a server *if that server can be accessed by people outside of your organization*.
+For additional details, consult the license text.
     - Binaries for py3TranslateLLM.py made with pyinstaller, or another program that can make binaries, also fall under GNU Affero GPL v3.
         - This assumes the licenses for libraries used in the binary are compatible with one another.
 If the licenses used for a particular binary are not compatible with one another, then the resulting binary is not considered redistributable.
 Only lawyers can determine that, and also only lawyers need to worry about it.